DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 We also show how each of these percentages was calculated.

-If the report is not for the current cycle, we remove the month columns as they are not relevant.
-The current month of the current cycle contains only partial data and cannot be directly compared to last year.
+If the report is not for the current recruitment cycle, we remove the current month columns as they are not relevant.
+The current month of the current cycle contains only partial data, so it cannot be compared to the whole of the same month in the previous cycle.

 ![Table data](table-data.png "Figure 2: Table showing sub-category data")